-The Employee Retention Credit (ERC) is a fully refundable tax credit that eligible employers can claim to cover certain payroll taxes.
+The employee retention credit is a fully refundable tax credit that eligible employers request to cover certain payroll taxes.
 It's not a loan and doesn't have to be repaid.
-Generally, the refundable credit exceeds the payroll taxes paid in a credit-generating period.
-The credit is linked to the payroll and is calculated quarterly.Companies that apply for the ERC simultaneously with their payroll tax returns can reduce the required payroll tax deposits by the amount of the credit.
+For most taxpayers, the refundable credit exceeds the payroll taxes paid in a credit-generating period.
+The credit is linked to the payroll and is calculated quarterly.

 Companies that apply for ERC simultaneously with their payroll tax returns could reduce the required payroll tax deposits by the amount of the credit.
 While the Employee Retention Tax Credit (ERTC) program has officially expired, this does not affect a company's ability to apply for the ERTC retroactively.
 The notice includes guidance on how employers who received a PPP loan can retroactively apply for the employee retention tax credit.
 Employers who use a Professional Employers Organization (PEO) or Certified Professional Employer Organization (CPEO) do not file an individual 941 on their behalf, so it's important that they understand how they would reconcile this information and receive credit.